 Key Insights from Research Papers

-• Garlic and its supplements, such as dehydrated garlic powder, garlic oil, garlic oil macerate, and aged garlic extract (AGE), are associated with hypolipidemic, antiplatelet, procirculatory, hepatoprotective, immune-enhancing, anticancer, and chemopreventive activities, with variations in efficacy depending on the processing methods1.
+- Garlic and its supplements—including dehydrated garlic powder, garlic oil, garlic oil macerate, and aged garlic extract (AGE)—are known for their hypolipidemic, antiplatelet, procirculatory, hepatoprotective, immune-enhancing, anticancer, and chemopreventive properties.
+However, the efficacy can vary based on the processing methods used.

-• The consumption of garlic has been linked to the modulation of immune system components like macrophages, lymphocytes, NK cells, dendritic cells, and eosinophils, potentially aiding in the treatment and prevention of various diseases including obesity, metabolic syndrome, cardiovascular disorders, and cancer3.
+- The consumption of garlic has been shown to positively influence immune system components such as macrophages, lymphocytes, NK cells, dendritic cells, and eosinophils.
+These effects may support the prevention and treatment of diseases like obesity, metabolic syndrome, cardiovascular disorders, and cancer.

-• Garlic’s bioactive components, particularly from allium vegetables, are responsible for its antimicrobial, anticancer, antioxidant, immune-boosting, antidiabetic, hepatoprotective, antifibrinolytic, and antiplatelet aggregatory activities, which contribute to health maintenance and disease prevention4.
+- Bioactive compounds in garlic, particularly those derived from allium vegetables, are responsible for its antimicrobial, anticancer, antioxidant, immune-boosting, antidiabetic, hepatoprotective, antifibrinolytic, and antiplatelet activities, all contributing to overall health maintenance and disease prevention.

-• Despite the popularity of garlic for cardiovascular health, recent studies provide insufficient evidence to support its role in lowering blood lipids or blood pressure, and more research is needed to confirm antiatherosclerotic and antithrombotic effects7.
+- While garlic is widely used for cardiovascular health, recent studies suggest insufficient evidence for its effectiveness in lowering blood lipids or blood pressure.
+Further research is needed to confirm its potential antiatherosclerotic and antithrombotic benefits.

 Conclusion